Wondering how to find your family crest? Maybe you’ve been struggling to find your coat of arms for a while? Read on…

 This was particularly the case for names that were brought to the United States and Canada.
 Due to the vast numbers of people immigrating into these countries and the low literacy levels at the time, many names were recorded incorrectly when someone landed at a port for the first time.

-This happened simply because names were spoken out loud to immigration officials after disembarking a ship.
+This happened simply because family names were spoken out loud to immigration officials after disembarking a ship.
 Since many names of European origin had unfamiliar spellings to those officials, they simply wrote down the simplest phonetic spelling of the name in the official immigration document.
 Similar documentation of a name in this way led to it becoming the ‘official’ spelling over time within North America.

 For example, the coat of arms for the name Eskey was actually recorded as ‘Esquay’ within ancient armoury records and you would have to search that original spelling to find your coat of arms.